setron34/CryptographicFunctions/README.md

+# Hash Algorithms
-# Implementation of some hash algorithms
+## Implementation of some hash algorithms
-##I've tried to make it without any optimizations (like in original RFC publications)
+###I've tried to make it without any optimizations (like in original RFC publications)
 ### Hash algorithms:
 - [x] MD5
 - [x] SHA-1 (Method 1)